Han (musician): Soundtrack appearances

-In October 2025, it was announced that together with band mates Felix and I.N, Han would feature on the soundtrack for Netflix original series, Genie, Make a Wish, with the song "Genie".
+In October 2025, it was announced that together with bandmates Felix and I.N, Han would feature on the soundtrack for Netflix original series, Genie, Make a Wish, with the song "Genie".
 The song debuted at number 147 on the Circle Download Chart, and reached number 4 on the Billboard World Digital Sales chart.
 Later the same month, it was announced that Han would be releasing his first solo original soundtrack, "Updraft" (상승기류), for TvN's period drama Typhoon Family, on October 26, 2025.
 The song debuted at number 92 on the Circle Download Chart, number 68 on the Circle Background Music [BGM] Chart, and number 65 on the Circle V Coloring Chart.

+In 2026, it was announced that Han's second solo original track, "Let It Show", would feature in the third season of drama series Yumi's Cells.
+Released on 21 April 2026, the song debuted at number 115 on the Circle Download Chart, number 121 on the Circle BGM Chart, and number 42 on the Circle V Coloring Chart.
+It peaked at number 110 on the Circle Download Chart a week later.

 Artistry

-Media coverage has highlighted aspects of his live performances, including stage presence and choreography.
+Han has received positive critical reception in the media for his live performances, specifically regarding his stage presence and choreography.

-Han plays piano and guitar.
-He contributes to songwriting and production for Stray Kids' releases.
+A multi-instrumentalist, in addition to rapping and vocals, Han plays piano and guitar.
+As a recording artist, he typically handles songwriting and production for his releases.
+Consequently, the nickname "ace of the fourth generation" has been applied to Han.

-Han has appeared in various rankings, including Tumblr's annual K-Pop Stars of the Year lists from 2018 onward, sixth place on Billboards 2024 K-Pop Artist 100, and, as part of Stray Kids, selections for Forbes Koreas 30 Under 30, Gold Houses A100 list, and Times Next Generation Leaders.
-In a 2022 article for We Got This Covered, Demi Phillips included Han on a list of the 10 best male K-pop singers of all time.
+Han has been acknowledged both domestically and internationally, including ranking consistently in Tumblr's K-Pop Stars of the Year, placing sixth in Billboard's 2024 K-Pop Artist 100, and, as part of Stray Kids, being listed as a rising star by Forbes Korea, Gold House, and Time.
+Additionally, Demi Phillips, writing for We Got This Covered, ranked Han among the best male K-pop singers of all time.